portotype/portotype.com/guide/readme.md

 ### The Guide

 This guide is my memory on building companies.
-It's a mix between how I have set up my businesses and how I would set them up next.
+90% of this is a description of how I did it in the past.
+10% is obvious improvements that I saw while doing it.
 There are many successful companies built in lots of different ways.
-This is my way 🤷‍♂️.
+🤷‍♂️

 - Structuring a company
     - [teams](2018-05-06-teams.md) ★